 The Carriage Road’s width and moderate pitch make it the perfect place to deploy a snowboard, skis, or sled to speed up the descent.

-The White Mountains in New Hampshire are a snowshoer’s paradise thanks to the easily accessible mountains and a variety of challenges for snowshoers of all abilities; we’ve only scraped the tip of the iceberg.
+The White Mountains in New Hampshire are a snowshoer’s paradise thanks to the easily accessible mountains and various challenges for snowshoers of all abilities; we’ve only scraped the tip of the iceberg.

-Before visiting any of the peaks discussed here, be sure to check the weather forecast at Mount Washington Observatory’s Higher Summit Forecast.
+Before visiting any of the peaks discussed here, check the weather forecast at Mount Washington Observatory’s Higher Summit Forecast.
 Also, we recommend looking through recent trip reports at trailsnh.com for current trail conditions and 4000footers.com for basic route information.

 Have you been snowshoeing on these 4,000 footers or others in New Hampshire?
 Would you?
 Please share your experiences and recommendations in the comments below.

 This article was first published on October 25, 2019, and was most recently updated on April 6, 2022.